This company botched its Black Lives Matter message. Can the CEO get a do-over?

 Dear CEO,

 This is a very difficult time.
 We are going through a global health crisis, which was affecting everyone differently and profoundly, and we are also bearing witness to a human rights crisis, which has been ongoing for centuries.
 Now after the most recent tragedies and injustices, institutional racism has again come into broad light.
-This time feels different and it is my hope that this will lead to meaningful and systemic change.
+This time feels different, and it is my hope that this will lead to meaningful and systemic change.

 As a country, we have all waited too long.
 We all carry the weight of that mistake.
 And I am seeing many people expressing that they are feeling guilty.
 Many are questioning everything from silences of the past to how to best advocate for justice and change now.
-I think the right attitude here is to acknowledge the regrets of the past—and then we need to take it further and determine what we will do to going forward to ensure we all make meaningful and lasting progress.
+I think the right attitude here is to acknowledge the regrets of the past—and then we need to take it further and determine what we will do going forward to ensure we all make meaningful and lasting progress.
 One thing is for certain: We can all always do better.

 If you said something that hurt someone you certainly can—and should—apologize.
 And even if it was misinterpreted, it also makes sense to go back and try to make amends.
 It is most important to acknowledge the other person and let them know that they were heard.